vertexproject/synapse/docs/synapse/user_interface.rst

     - Directly supports collaborative analysis.
 Users can view changes made by their teammates immediately.
 This enables them to rapidly work together as peers.

     - Simplified Storm query bar and point-and-click navigation for exploring data.
-User can visualize their data in multiple ways:
+Users can visualize their data in multiple ways:

         - Tabular